 So you’re facing a NATA audit and it’s being done to the new 17025.
 You’ve probably read various bits and pieces online that have given you an idea about the significant changes.
-A 9001-friendly structure, new emphasis on impartiality, confidentiality and customer complaints, decision rules, and a lot of stuff about risk management.
+An ISO 9001-friendly structure, new emphasis on impartiality, confidentiality and customer complaints, decision rules, and a lot of stuff about risk management.

 A few years ago, inspection bodies were going through their transition to a new standard.
 It involved a lot of the same changes.
 I was auditing these facilities during that time, and I want to share from my experience some of the questions that I was asking.
 I hope it will get you thinking about what to expect at your transition audit.